Yuli Gurriel: 2022

 An announcement became public on November 3, 2021, that the Astros had selected Gurriel's option for 2022.
 The club placed him on the paternity list on April 8, 2022 and called up third baseman Joe Perez to take his place on the roster.
 Gurriel drove in two runs with two hits on April 22 versus the Blue Jays; one hit was a single that started a rally in the ninth versus closer Jordan Romano which fell short as the Astros lost, 4–3.
 On May 17, Gurriel hit the final of five Astros home runs in the second inning versus starter Nathan Eovaldi of the Boston Red Sox, tying the major league record for home runs hit by a team in one inning as the Astros rolled to a 13–4 victory.

 Gurriel collected two hits on May 25 versus the Cleveland Guardians to help key an Astros 2–1 win.
 Three hits and two runs scored helped lad a 13–3 win over the Chicago White Sox on June 17.
 On August 11 versus the Texas Rangers, Gurriel broke an 0-for-12 slump with three hits to tie his season high.
 He connected for his 200th career double in extra innings versus the Atlanta Braves on August 20.

 In 2022, Gurriel batted .242/.288/.360 in 584 plate appearances with 8 home runs, 53 RBIs, and a career-high 8 stolen bases.
 He led the Astros with 40 doubles, ranking sixth in the AL, and was fifth in the league in at-bat-to-strikeout ratio (7.9).

 In the ALDS, Gurriel played a critical role in a sweep of the Mariners, batting .400/.400/1.000 with one home run, one stolen base, and no strikeouts over 15 plate appearances.
 It was his third postseason series with an OPS of at least 1.000, and first since the 2021 ALCS.
 During Game 5 of the World Series, he exited with a knee injury and was removed from the roster.
 A resurgent Gurriel batted .347/.360/.490 during the club's postseason.
 The following day, the Astros defeated the Philadelphia Phillies to give Gurriel his second World Series title.
-Following the seaspm, Gurriel became a free agent.
+Following the season, Gurriel became a free agent.

 The Houston Chronicle ranked Gurriel as the fourth-best first baseman in Astros history through the 2022 season among those who played there more for the club than any other position, following Bagwell, Bob Watson, and Glenn Davis, and ahead of Lee May.
 Gurriel was an integral piece on squads that reached the ALCS in six consecutive seasons and won two World Series titles.
 He batted .284 with 94 home runs, 435 RBI and .776 OPS in his first seven seasons in Houston, and hit another 8 home runs in 85 postseason games.